CodePushGo/website/src/content/blog/en/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 ---
 slug: building-a-native-mobile-app-with-nextjs-and-capacitor
 title: >-
-  2024 Building Native Mobile Apps with Next.js 14 and Capacitor: A Step-by-Step Guide
+  2024 Building Native Mobile Apps with Next.js 14 and React Native: A Step-by-Step Guide
 description: >-
-  Learn how to create native mobile apps using Next.js 14 and Capacitor in this comprehensive guide.
+  Learn how to create native mobile apps using Next.js 14 and React Native in this comprehensive guide.
 Discover the latest best practices and techniques for building high-performance, feature-rich mobile applications.
 author: Martin Donadieu